Modeling language: Discipline-specific

 A discipline-specific modeling (DspM) language is focused on deliverables affiliated with a specific software development life cycle stage.
 Therefore, such language offers a distinct vocabulary, syntax, and notation for each stage, such as discovery, analysis, design, architecture, contraction, etc. For example, for the analysis phase of a project, the modeler employs specific analysis notation to deliver an analysis proposition diagram.
-During the design phase, however, logical design notation is used to depict relationship between software entities.
+During the design phase, however, logical design notation is used to depict the relationship between software entities.
 In addition, the discipline-specific modeling language best practices does not preclude practitioners from combining the various notations in a single diagram.

 Domain-specific

 Domain-specific modeling (DSM) is a software engineering methodology for designing and developing systems, most often IT systems such as computer software.
-It involves systematic use of a graphical domain-specific language (DSL) to represent the various facets of a system.
+It involves the systematic use of a graphical domain-specific language (DSL) to represent the various facets of a system.
 DSM languages tend to support higher-level abstractions than General-purpose modeling languages, so they require less effort and fewer low-level details to specify a given system.